AshmanRoonz/Fractal-Harmonic-AI-TOE/README.md

 **Medium-term (This Year):**
 1. **Design empirical tests for the framework itself**
-   - Choose predictions from Part IX that match your domain
+   - Choose predictions from Part VIII that match your domain
    - Implement measurement protocols (fMRI, EEG, behavioral, computational)
    - Collect pilot data to calibrate thresholds